One of QRLP tracks dedicated to build human capabilities in research field is the Postdoctoral Research Award (PDRA).

 - Recognize early-career investigators of significant potential.

-- Offer the means to demonstrate potential as a new or permanent hire in Qatar or elsewhere.
+- Offer the postdoctoral candidates fellowship opportunities to demonstrate their potential as new or permanent hires in Qatar or elsewhere.

-- Offer working experience with best-in-class scientists, one of whom will be the postdoctoral scholar’s Research Mentor, and, where relevant, with state-of-the-art research equipment.
+- Offer the candidates work experience with best-in-class scientists, including the postdoctoral scholar’s Research Mentor, and, provide them with access to state-of-the-art research equipment.

 - Contribute socially and scientifically to Qatar’s research mission with the potential for worldwide impact.